matslexell/chat-gpt-paster-chrome-extension/README.md

 1. **Download the repository:** Clone this repo, or use the "Code" button on the repository page to download the ZIP file and extract it.
 2. **Open Chrome Extensions page:** Navigate to `chrome://extensions/` in Chrome.
 3. **Enable Developer Mode:** Toggle "Developer Mode" on in the top right of the Extensions page.
 4. **Load Unpacked Extension:** Use the "Load unpacked" button to select the extracted repository folder.
 The extension is now active in Google Chrome.
+5. **Setup Custom Buttons:** Duplicate `resources/textsConfig.json` to `custom-texts/textsConfig.json` to configure custom buttons.
+Changes in `custom-texts` aren't tracked by git.

 ## Structure